CE-LCI2015/Diabolic-Magic-Squares/Documentation/README.md

 The Diabolic Magic Squares Generator generates three different squares using the SANC method.
 The SANC method consists on building four different matrixes: S, A, N and C. Each of those matrixes are multiplied by a integer (1, 2, 4 or 8) in a specific order and their sum generates a Diabolic Magic Square.

+From these three basic squares all of the other possible squares can be made.
+ There are sixteen cells in each square so, just by translocation, there are sixteen variations of each square.
+Each of these translocations can be rotated into four different positions, and each rotation can be reflected.
+Therefore, 3 x 16 x 8 = 384 regular, order four, pan-magic squares can be derived from these three basic squares.

+  The project FrontEnd was designed in Java because the integration of swi-prolog through the library JPL. the GUI design is easier

 # Student's Activity Log